M Milo

 Is Milo only a fun bot?

-Does Milo require a hosted backend?
+Does it need a hosted backend?

 Who should use it?